jonatanpedersen/css-bingo/README.md

 ## Selectors

 ### Supported
-Will be removed if not used in the html.
+Rules with supported selectors will be removed when the selector is not found in the provided html.

 | Selector | Example |
 | --- | --- |